-This is one of Athens’ most well-established thrift stores, and its known for having an eclectic selection of brand-name and vintage pieces at low prices.
+This is one of Athens’ most well-established thrift stores, and it’s known for offering an eclectic selection of brand-name and vintage pieces at low prices.

 The owners carefully select each piece, so you’ll definitely find something unique here, whether it be vintage leather jackets or nearly-new Adidas sneakers.

-While items are not organized by size and there is a huge volume of clothing, making it a little difficult to find things, it’s worth it to dig through the racks because you can find some true gems at Yesterday’s Bread.
+While items are not organized by size, and there is a huge volume of clothing, making it a little difficult to find things, it’s worth digging through the racks because you can find some true gems at Yesterday’s Bread.

 Due to the area’s vibe, you’ll find some interesting and cutting-edge items here, so it’s particularly good for those who like alternative and retro styles.

-Yesterday’s Bread also offers incredible sales, with discounts of up to 50% off the original price, particularly in the winter.
+Yesterday’s Bread also offers incredible sales, with discounts of up to 50 percent off the original price, particularly in the winter.

 New Skin Vintage Clothing

-New Skin is definitely a vintage shop, not a thrift store.
+New Skin is definitely a vintage shop rather than a thrift store.
 While you won’t score any major deals here, retro lovers will likely stumble upon some great items at the store.

-All of the items have been carefully curated by the owner, and they range in decade from the 50s up into the 90s, but most are from and 80s and 90s.
+All items have been carefully curated by the owner, and they range in decade from the ’50s up into the ’90s, but most are from the ’80s and ’90s.